-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 72 of 2015 (Federal Register of Legislation No. F2015L00904) determined under subsections 196B(3) and (8) of the VEA concerning acute myeloid leukaemia. - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that acute myeloid leukaemia and death from acute myeloid leukaemia can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning acute myeloid leukaemia (Balance of Probabilities) (No. 22 of 2024).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 71 of 2015 (Federal Register of Legislation No. F2015L00903) determined under subsections 196B(2) and (8) of the VEA concerning acute myeloid leukaemia. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that acute myeloid leukaemia and death from acute myeloid leukaemia can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning acute myeloid leukaemia (Reasonable Hypothesis) (No. 21 of 2024).
 This Instrument will in effect replace the repealed Statement of Principles.